hackoregon/hack-u-py-foundations-sum16/README.md

 Learn object/data structure basics, Basic opperators,statements, methods and functions, Object Oreinted Programming, Errors and Exception Handling, Using/Creating Modules, built-in Functions, decorators, generators.
 Also, include instruction on getting "unstuck" in the process of learning to fish.
 Create a project that builds upon your knowledge throughout, and use Git/GitHub to display your work.
 ***
+### Course Communication
+The primary platform that we use in Hack University to communicate is Slack.
+If you haven't been invited to slack yet or want to set it up with another email addres, shoot me an email and I'll get you invited.
+Feel free to check out any of the other channels too.
+It's a good way to get exposure to new topics and ideas.

 ### Certificate of Completion
 Certificates are distributed via an open sourced badging program, [badgr.io](http://www.badgr.io), which is compliant with [Mozilla Open Badges](http://openbadges.org/) the current industry recgognized leader for verifiable digital credentials.